 Adaptive clothing is the perfect option for people that have limited mobility, struggle with conventional clothing, or are in an assisted living facility or nursing home and want to reduce their dependence on caregivers to help them get dressed.

-Adaptive clothing can allow your loved ones to keep dressing themselves for a while yet.
+Adaptive clothing allows your loved ones to keep dressing for a while.
 Being able to dress themselves is incredibly important for maintaining their sense of independence and empowerment, even when their ability to participate in other activities is limited.

 Whether it is putting shoes on your loved one’s swollen feet or helping a wheelchair user into pants, adaptive clothing will reduce the hassle for both you and them.
 It is also more comfortable and can help improve your loved one’s quality of life.